omilab/historical_press/OCR_Pipeline/readme.md

 <img src="https://github.com/omilab/historical_press/blob/master/OCR_Pipeline/images_for_tutorial/conf.JPG" width="300" height="250" />

 ### Part 3 - convert Transkribus' output to research input formats
-At this stage you will have in your source directory a sub-directory with transkribus output, which may be converted in stage 3 to three formats: plain text, CSV, and/or TEI.XML.
+At this stage you should have in your source directory a sub-directory with transkribus output, which may be converted in stage 3 to three formats: plain text, CSV, and/or TEI.XML.

 * Run "tkbs_exporter.py" and give as the source path the same directory as in previous stages.
 * you will be prompted to confirm (by pressing enter) or skip (by entering "NO") the conversion to each of the formats.

+OUTPUT FORMATS:
+The output of s

 ## Roadmap
 1.Currently, part 1 of the pipeline converts the text regions from the legacy files into the PAGE.XML files, and uses other structural information - the order and structure types (Advertisements, Heads) - for the post processing.
 Further development will add a conversion of this information directly into the page.xml as custom attribute values of text regions.
 2.In order to avail the output to external viewers the PAGE.XML will have to be converted to the viewer's input formats (e.g., METZ @ ALTO#)